darielrll/bacal/src/main/java/drll/problems/hackerRank/equalizingArrayElements/EqualizingArrayElements.md

 minOperations has the following parameter(s):
 - *int arr[n]*: an array of integers
 - *int threshold*: the minimum number of desired equal elements in the array.
-- *int d*: the division pararmeter used to divide an element in a single operation.
+- *int d*: the division parameter used to divide an element in a single operation.

 Returns:
 - *int*: the minimum number of operations required to have at least *threshold* number of equal elements